Skip to main content

 Health topics • Traumatic brain injury (education)

-Brain Injury and Magnet Training
+Traumatic Brain Injury and Biomagnetism

 Important safety note about traumatic brain injury & biomagnetism: Biomagnetism is a wellness add-on and is not a substitute for medical diagnosis, treatment, or emergency care.
 Always work with a licensed clinician for any health condition before starting, stopping, or changing any therapy.